 Entrepreneurship is one of the greatest expressions of individuality and creativity.
-The entrepreneurial spirit is growing, and with good reason.
+The entrepreneurial spirit is growing and with good reason.
 These days, more and more people are seeing the value of working for themselves rather than working for somebody else.
 However, in spite of what pop culture may tell you, big dreams and determination aren’t enough to get entrepreneurs where they want to go.
 Often, there is a gap between what an entrepreneur wants to do and what an entrepreneur knows how to do.
 This is where an entrepreneurship degree comes into play.
-In an entrepreneurship program, students can learn how the business world works.
+In an entrepreneurship program, students can learn how business administration and business development works.
 They learn the practical, behind-the-scenes information that can give their big plans a solid foundation in real knowledge.

 Still, the idea of an entrepreneurship degree is fairly new.
 As a result, you may have a lot of questions about getting an entrepreneurship degree and whether or not it is a worthwhile choice for you.
 What can you do with an entrepreneurship degree?
 Is an entrepreneurship degree worth it?
 For that matter, what is an entrepreneurship degree?